 To pass an unsheathed sharp instrument to someone else, always hold it with the sharp surface toward yourself and the handle/blunt surface toward the person you are handing it to.

-The practice no longer uses disposable needles.
-We use a disposable syringe system instead – Safety Plus.
+When The Wand is not the anaesthetic administration system of choice, we use a disposable safety syringe system instead – Ultra Safety Plus.
 This is because research has proven that the disposable syringe system is much safer in that it practically eliminates preventable needle-stick (inoculation) injuries, which are one of the most common causes of injury to clinical personnel.

 For guidance on handling re-usable sharps during cleaning, see also the section on heavy-duty gloves (above).